 I get to test new cameras for Shutterbug, this blog and Mirrorless Photo Tips but regular readers know when it comes to my personal cameras I tend to be thrifty.
 I may get to shoot with high-end expensive cameras but contrary to what many think, after the review they’re returned to the manufacturer.
 All of my personal gear is funded out of my wallet.
 Over time, I evolved a simply philosophy and even wrote a post (“How Not To Go Broke Buying Equipment”) explaining it.
 I tend to buy new gear when I have a need, not an urge and over the years learned to tell the difference.
 This doesn’t affect the kind of images I make.
 At least I don’t think so.

-Having two batteries instead of one lets me shoot all day without having to recharge a battery or having a battery on charge as a stand-by.
+I have long been a fan of having battery grips for SLRs and one of the things I learned over the years was the value of third-party battery grips.
+One reason is that having two batteries instead of one lets me shoot all day without having to recharge a battery or having a battery on charge as a stand-by.
 At a model shoot in a Phoenix, I shot all day while my colleagues where running back and forth to their chargers to get other batteries.

-I originally bought the official Canon battery grip for my IR-powered Rebel XTi but when I had a used Xt converted using a different kind of filter, I added a third-party grip to it.
+I originally bought the official Canon battery grip for my IR-powered Rebel XTi but when I had a used Xt converted to infrared using a different kind of filter, I added a third-party grip to it.
 When comparing the two grips side-by-side, I saw no visible differences—except cost.